Frequently Asked Questions for Alumni

 What kind of visa should I get?

 Visa guidance will vary based on your nationality and other circumstances.
-Once you register for the event, you will have access to a general visa guidance document which will be updated periodically, and you will also have the ability to request individualized guidance from our logistics team.
-We will support your visa with the corresponding necessary invitation letters or hotel booking confirmations if we see that your visa status and country of citizenship requires it.
-If you are a citizen of a visa waiver country or otherwise wish to apply for an F conference visa to replace an existing active visa, please email your request along with your passport bio page to logistics@sch10yeardev.wpenginepowered.com no later than December 15, 2025.
+Once you register for the event, you will have access to a general visa guidance document, and you will also have the ability to request individualized guidance from our logistics team by emailing logistics@schwarzmanscholars10reunion.org.
+We will support your visa with the corresponding necessary invitation letters or hotel booking confirmations if we see that your visa status and country of citizenship require it.
+If you are a citizen of a visa waiver country or otherwise wish to apply for an F conference visa to replace an existing active visa, please email your request along with your passport identification page to logistics@schwarzmanscholars10Reunion.org no later than December 15, 2025.

 If both of your passports have similar visa policies for China (e.g. both are visa-exempt, or neither are visa-exempt), then we suggest traveling and applying with the passport of the country in which you reside.
 If you are a dual citizen and only one of your passports is a country with a visa waiver for China, we suggest that you present the passport to Chinese immigration which will avoid the need to apply for a visa.
 You are allowed to present one passport to your home country’s immigration exit checkpoint and present your other passport to Chinese immigration.
 In such an instance, just be sure that you enter and exit China on the same passport, even if that is different from the one that you use to exit and re-enter your home country.
 Specific guidance will vary case-by-case, and we encourage you to reach out to logistics@schwarzmanscholars10reunion.org with any questions.